-We also need to find new ways of funding the city's growth needs.
+We also need to find new ways of funding the city's growth needs and two of the possible approaches are explained in this consultation document, so that everyone has a chance to provide feedback on their preferences.
 We're already using the Infrastructure Funding and Financing Act (IFF) to contribute towards the cost of implementing our Transport System Plan projects and we're now looking to use IFF funding to contribute towards the rates-funded cost of Te Manawataki o Te Papa - the civic precinct projects which will help revitalise the city centre and create much-needed community, cultural and heritage amenities we can all be proud of.
-This funding proposal has been the subject of a separate community consultation process ahead of this LTP consultation.
+This funding proposal will be considered through a separate community consultation process ahead of the LTP consultation.

 Another possible funding approach for our future transport network could see the introduction of 'SmartTrip' variable road pricing at some point towards the end of this decade, subject to community endorsement and the Government passing new legislation to allow it.
-We're not looking to make any decisions on SmartTrip at this stage, so this is not part of the formal consultation process, but we would really like the widest possible community feedback on this possible future proposal.
-See pages 56 to 61 for details, but in brief, SmartTrip would see the current toll charges on Takitimu Drive and the Tauranga Eastern Link removed and the introduction of charges for using the city's main arterial roads during peak travel times.
+We're not looking to make any decisions on SmartTrip at this stage, but we would really like the widest possible community feedback on this possible future proposal.
+See pages 37 to 41 for details, but in brief, SmartTrip would see the current toll charges on Takitimu Drive and the Tauranga Eastern Link removed and the introduction of charges for using the city's main arterial roads during peak travel times.
 This would have two main effects: